JeffofBread/dwm-libconfig/README.md

 simple as that.
 I highly recommend pairing dwm-libconfig with the [restartsig](https://dwm.suckless.org/patches/restartsig/) patch for easy hot-reloading of dwm.

-Some notes however, this is a backported featured from a very different project.
-Certain design choices or style are definitely a little out of place for a [suckless](https://suckless.org/) application.
-It is quite overbuild for the level of configuration dwm offers by default, and is a bit "bloated" for that reason.
+Some notes however, this is a backported featured from a different project.
+The code style and design choices are definitely a little out of place for a [suckless](https://suckless.org/) application.
+It is also quite overbuild for the level of configuration dwm offers by default, and is a bit "bloated" for that reason.
 It could definitely be slimmed down to a much lower line count at the sacrifice of modularity or verbosity.
 That being said, I did design it to be quite robust, extensible, and modular.
 With a little editing you can add just about anything you would like to the configuration relative ease, or slim down what already exists.
 If you would like to reach out, please do, I am more than happy to help.
 See [Reaching Out](#reaching-out) for contact info.

 ## Requirements
 The patch is based on dwm 6.8, so it is recommended to start there.
 You will need all the base dwm dependencies plus